 Recovering from earthquakes in Syria and Türkiye

 Millions of children remain in need of urgent humanitarian support.

 Three months since two devastating earthquakes and numerous aftershocks hit south-east Türkiye and Syria, millions of children are still in need of urgent humanitarian support.
 The earthquakes have pushed many families to the brink and left children without access to essential services including safe water, education and medical care.

-The collective death toll is now more than 50,000, while more than 850,000 children remain displaced after being forced from their damaged or destroyed homes.
-Many families are now living in temporary shelters.
-The earthquakes have also caused widespread damage to schools and other essential infrastructure, further jeopardizing the well-being of children and families.
-Access to safe water and sanitation is also a major concern, as are the health needs of the affected population.
+Millions of people are still internally displaced after being forced from their damaged or destroyed homes and hundreds of thousands of families continue to live in temporary shelters.
+The earthquakes also caused widespread damage to schools and other essential infrastructure, further jeopardizing the well-being of children and families.

 UNICEF needs your support to help save lives